gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ## Errors

-There are 5 different types of errors defined by the CAN standard[^bib-kvaser-can-error-handling]:
+There are 5 different types of errors defined by the CAN standard[^kvaser-can-error-handling]:

 * **Bit Error**: The transmitter monitors the bus level as it sends bits.
 If the level is not the same as what it is transmitting, a bit error occurs.
 The one exception to this rule is that no bit errors are raised during the arbitration process as differences are to be expected during this phase.
 Physical layer error.
 * **Stuff Error**: If 5 consecutive bits of the same level have been transmitted, the transmitter will add a 6th bit of opposite polarity to the transmission (and the receivers remove this 6th bit).
 A _stuff error_ occurs if 6 or more consecutive bits of the same type are found.
 Physical layer error.